ceefluz/radar/README.md

 ![](man/figures/variables.png)

 Usually different data sources need to be merged for the desired result (at our institution three different sources: general data warehouse, pharmacy data, microbiology data).
-For an easy and rapid creating of the needed datasets that can be loaded into RadaR, an additional R-package will soon be available here in this github repository.
+For an easy and rapid creating process of the needed datasets that can be loaded into RadaR, an additional R-package will soon be available here in this github repository.

 ## Author